-As Figure 2 shows, we calculated that the Dell AI Factory on-premises solution would cost 71 percent less than a similar AWS SageMaker solution.
-Given that the AWS solution is 3.5x the cost over 4 years, users can assume that they would nearly break even at 1 year with a Dell AI Factory on-premises solution compared to the cost of AWS hosting.
+As Figure 2 shows, we calculated that the Dell AI Factory on-premises solution would cost 63 percent less than a similar AWS SageMaker solution.
+Given that the AWS solution is 2.7 times the cost over 4 years, users can assume that they would break even at 1.5 years with a Dell Al Factory on-premises solution compared to the cost of AWS hosting.

 Figure 2: Relative costs of a Dell AI Factory on-premises solution and an AWS SageMaker solution over 4 years.
+Source: PT.